 We have been offering e-learning since 1995 and would have quickly moved entirely to the web if the choice was clear cut.
 The major advantages of browser-based applications as opposed to native Windows applications are supposed to be in distribution, tracking, cross platform compatibility, and communication.
 Our experience tells us the following:

-- Distribution: Introductory Financial
+Distribution: Introductory Financial

 Accounting concepts do not require daily updates.
-We update
+We update the

-the software once every year and that is more than sufficient to fix
+software once every year and that is more than sufficient to fix

 errors and bring the software up-to-date.
-Web is certainly appealing
+Web is certainly

-the application strictly within a browser is also unappealing
+from redistribution.
+Running the application strictly within a

-to those who frequently do not have fast internet connections
+browser is also unappealing to those who frequently do not have

-when they travel.
+fast internet connections when they travel.

 ^

-- Tracking and assessment:
+Tracking and assessment:

 - Our experience tells us that students detest constant monitoring.
 They are more likely to complain about "technical problems" if the computer is used for such monitoring and view the computer as their adversary as opposed to a tool that enhances their learning.
 Yes, students do need motivation but not the constant monitoring that is often touted to be the advantage of the web.